Where to Recycle Shoes in Australia - All Options Covered

 Upparel is focused on turning the linear fashion economy into a circular one and they offer textile recycling as a result.
 This includes shoes.

 The best thing is, they will accept any kind of shoe in any condition.
 And this was confirmed recently on their Instagram account – any kind of shoe in any kind of condition, including leather shoes and heels.
-I have emailed them to ensure that they are truly able to recycle these items and I will update once hear back from them.

 In recent years they have partnered with several major and medium-sized retailers that will give you a voucher if you recycle through them.
 This is not a ploy to get you to spend more money on products you don’t need – but it’s a great option if there was something you did need to buy from one of these partner stores.